alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

 Refer to the documentation on [buildpack language version updates](deploying_apps.html#buildpack-language-version-updates) for more information.

-Refer to the Cloud Foundry documentation for more information on how to [specify a Node.js version](https://docs.cloudfoundry.org/buildpacks/node/index.html#runtime) [external link].
+Refer to the Cloud Foundry documentation on [specifying a Node.js version](https://docs.cloudfoundry.org/buildpacks/node/index.html#runtime) for more information.